 Abstract Awards

-The award recipients, selected by the N&G scientific committee, will be presented during the Opening Address.
+The award recipients, selected by the N&G scientific committee, will be presented during the Conference.

 Each abstract will receive a €5,000 prize.